 What is the WhatsApp for Business API?

-How does WhatsApp for Business API work?
+How does WhatsApp earn money with their Business API?

 There are messaging tier limits and each business starts at the lowest tier, that’s Tier 1.